Bigleby/Wellation/README.md

 # Wellation
-2 Port Lötstation Lötstation für Weller RT Lötspitzen
+Solderingstation with 2 Ports for Weller RT soldering irons.

+This Project is in Progress...
+Status: A.0 PCBs ordered